aimurphyii/multiple-intelligences-survey/README.md

 - make table start at 0
 - resize test page so easy to see everything at once
 - solve mystery of random periods
+- prompt - are you sure you want to delete current results
+- have test instructions on each page